HR Compliance: What Business Owners Need to Know

 However, employers should avoid adjusting the weekly salary of an exempt employee due to the quantity of hours worked.
 Such action could jeopardize the salary basis test and the individual's exempt status.

-If your business provides a meal period (typically 30 minutes or more) it generally doesn't need to be compensated as work time if the employee is completely relieved from duty and the meal period is generally not counted as time worked.
+If your business provides a meal period (typically 30 minutes or more) it generally doesn't need to be compensated as work time if the employee is completely relieved from duty.

 For home-based workers, traveling to the office may be considered compensable and time worked.
 Other types of travel may also be considered compensable under federal and state wage and hour regulations.

-Ensuring HR compliance can be a tall order, but here are three pointers to get you started:
+Ensuring compliance in HR can be a tall order, but here are three pointers to get you started: